-It is also a time to get your startup’s financial plan together.
+A typical time to get your startup’s financial plan together is at the end of the year, in preparation for the following year.
 You really want to focus your energy to get into the new year as set up as possible, knowing exactly what you need to do to execute.
 And it really helps to get that financial model or financial plan set up.
-This is when Kruze Consulting comes to the rescue with free financial model downloads and advice, to make this time of the year run smoothly.
+This is when Kruze Consulting comes to the rescue with free financial model downloads and advice, to make your startup’s financial planning easier and faster.

 How to do Financial Planning for Your Startup